Cloud Integration: An Introductory Guide

 • Once the select few employees who understand the integrations leave, your organization might not be equipped to fix or improve on the integrations

-• Doesn’t let you build end-to-end workflow automations
+• Doesn’t let you build end-to-end workflow automation

 4. Enterprise service bus (ESB)

 It’s an architecture that consists of rules for how applications can connect to a communication bus middleware.
-Once an application connects to the bus, the latter can transform its data and share it with any of the other applications it’s connected to.
+Once an application connects to the bus, the latter can transform its data and share it with any other connected application.
+Pros:

 • Provides a central location (the communication bus) for building, monitoring, and troubleshooting integrations